TaylorShady/TaylorShady/README.md

-### 🌍 "Reunir-se é um começo, permanecer juntos é um progresso, e trabalhar juntos é um sucesso. -Napoleon Hill" 🧠
+### 🌍 ""It is literally true that you can succeed best and quickest by helping others to succeed." –Napolean Hill" 🧠

 **How to reach me** 👇🏼